Vidvox/isf-docs/pages/primer/primer_chapter_3.md

 The [interactive-shader-format-js](https://github.com/msfeldstein/interactive-shader-format-js) project includes code for loading and rendering ISF compositions as part of a WebGL pipeline.
 An example implementation of using the javascript implementation of ISF can be found in the [ISF Generator Example on Glitch.com](https://glitch.com/edit/#!/isf-example?path=README.md).

+### Related open source projects

+Developers interested in working with ISF files on a code level can take advantage of several existing libraries, frameworks and example projects.

+The VIDVOX ISF Editor and VVISFKit framework codebases are open source and can be found in the [VVOpenSource](https://github.com/mrRay/vvopensource) repository.

+Additionally here are a few other useful open source projects that use ISF to check out:
+- [ISF-JS-Renderer](https://www.github.com/msfeldstein/ISF-JS-Renderer) can be used to parse and render ISF files through javascript.
+- [libisf](https://github.com/jcelerier/libisf) is a library for parsing ISF files and includes an example editor made with Qt.
+- [ISF TouchDesigner](https://github.com/marcinbiegun/isf-touchdesigner) has partial support for using ISF files in TouchDesigner projects.
+- [ofxISF](github.com/satoruhiga/ofxISF) has partial support for using ISF files in OpenFrameworks projects.
+- [ISFHeavyM](https://github.com/sophiadigitalart/ISFHeavyM) and [ISFgif](https://github.com/sophiadigitalart/ISFGif) can be used to create a ISF shared library with GIF preview for HeavyM.